Chaoses-Ib/DirectoryOpus/Manual/additional_functionality/duplicate_file_finder.md

   - **Size**: The comparison is based only on file size.
 If two files are the same size they'll be considered to be duplicates.
   - **MD5 checksum**: This is the slowest but most accurate method of comparison.
 Filenames are not considered using this method; instead, for any two files Opus first compares their sizes.
 If the sizes are the same Opus then calculates the MD5 checksum for both files - if the checksum matches then the two files are considered to be duplicates.
 You can use the **MD5 accuracy** slider to reduce the accuracy of the comparison and speed up the search.
 - **Clear previous results**: If this option is on the contents of the **Show results in** file collection will be automatically cleared before the search begins.
-- **Delete mode**: If the reason you are searching for duplicate files is to eliminate wasted space, this mode can be handy.
-When this option is turned on and you perform a search, the file display showing the results is automatically put into [checkbox mode](/Manual/basic_concepts/selecting_files/selecting_with_the_mouse_and_keyboard/checkbox_mode.md).
-When the search is complete, Opus will automatically select all but the first file of every duplicate file group.
-You can then use the **Delete** button at the bottom of the panel to delete the checked files.
-The **Select** button lets you re-run the delete selection process without having to re-run the search.
-This can be useful if you want to re-sort the list to affect which files are checked for deletion.
 - **Filter**: The filter field lets you define a filter to control which files and locations are searched.
 You can use this in two ways:
   - You can enter a [simple wildcard pattern](/Manual/reference/wildcard_reference/pattern_matching_syntax.md) to control which files will be considered by the duplicates search.
 For example, enter **\*.jpg** to only search for duplicate **JPG** files.
   - You can click the **Define Filter** button (![](/Manual/images/media/dupe_files_-_filter.png)) to define a filter using the advanced filter control (or use the drop-down to select a previously saved filter).
 You can use this to specify files to search for as well as control (using Sub-folder clauses) which sub-folders are searched.
 See the [Filtered Operations](/Manual/file_operations/filtered_operations/README.md) page for more information on filters.